gfportfolio/Lds-Interview-Project/README.md

 ## ToDo's
-Add bower install to npm post install
+resize image, have a smaller and larger version and make all images match Add bower install to npm post install
 Lazy Import pages
 remove unneeded css on title page
 Fix Console Errors
+Put images on article page on right next to title